 All analyses employed default settings, with two exceptions: For fitting PREs, maximum rule length was set to 4, instead of the default value of 3.
 Furthermore, trees fitted with \pkg{rpart} were pruned using the 1 standard error criterion.
-Note that careful tuning of parameter settings using cross validation approaches would likely yield higher predictive accuracy for all methods.
+Note that careful tuning of parameter settings using cross-validation approaches would likely yield higher predictive accuracy for all methods.

-For both \code{rulefit} and \code{pre}, selection of the final ensembles was performed using two different criteria.
-For both, a final ensemble was obtained through lasso regression, with the value of $\lambda$ set to minimize squared error loss based on cross validation.
-In addition, for \code{pre} a more sparse ensemble was obtained through employing a $\lambda$ value yielding squared error loss within one standard error above the minimum.
-For \code{rulefit}, a sparser ensemble was obtained through forward stepwise regression for the numeric outcomes, and through forward stagewise regression with variable entry order determined by lasso regression for the binary outcomes.
-For \code{pre}, the number of cross validation replications was set to the default value of 10; for \code{rulefit}, the default was also employed, which is a function of sample size, yielding 6 to 14 replications in the current analyses.
+For functions \code{rulefit} and \code{pre}, selection of the final ensembles was performed using two different criteria.
+For each, a final ensemble was obtained through lasso regression, with the value of $\lambda$ set to minimize squared error loss based on cross-validation.
+In addition, for \code{pre}, a sparser ensemble was obtained through employing a $\lambda$ value yielding squared error loss within one standard error above the minimum (which is the default in package \pkg{pre}).
+For \code{rulefit}, a sparser ensemble was obtained through forward stepwise regression for numeric outcomes, and through forward stagewise regression with variable entry order determined by lasso regression for binary outcomes.
+For \code{pre}, the number of cross-validation replications was set to the default value of 10; for \code{rulefit}, the default was also employed, which is a function of sample size, yielding 6 to 14 replications in the current analyses.